qianweicheng/rasa/edo_pro/rasasc_jeff/data/nlu.md

 - how to remove the phone app?
 - How do I remove the Email app from my device?
 - Hello, How do I remove the Email app from my device?
+- where is the nearest chinese cuisine restaurant in paris?

 ## intent:reply_to_email
 - How do I reply to an email?